prayas7102/NodejsSecurify/README.md

 NodejsSecurify aligns with OWASP security standards, including the OWASP Cheat Sheet, which covers a wide range of security concerns, such as input validation, output encoding, authentication, session management, and more.
 It enforces these best practices by checking the provided code against the recommended guidelines.

 ## A Blend of Techniques for Comprehensive Analysis
 The diverse set of security checks is achieved through a combination of techniques.
-Some vulnerabilities are identified through logistic regression, while others are revealed by performing operations on the parsed code using Esprima or vanilla TypeScript.
+Some vulnerabilities are identified through Naive Bayes classifier, while others are revealed by performing operations on the parsed code using Esprima or vanilla TypeScript.
 Additionally, simple if-else conditions play a crucial role in detecting certain vulnerabilities.
 This multi-faceted approach ensures a thorough and efficient analysis.

 ## Security Checks and Analysis:
 The package performs a series of security checks on the parsed code to identify potential vulnerabilities or insecure coding patterns.
 It focuses on detecting common security risks, such as: Input Validation, Dangerous Functions, DOS Attack, ReGex DOS Attack, Brute Force Attack, CallBack Hell, XSS Attack, Insecure Security Headers, Unsafe npm packages, Insecure Authentication, Code Injection.